rokbenko/ai-playground/langchain-tutorials/1-TUI_LangGraph_agent_Tavily/README.md

 > User:<br>
 > What's the current weather in San Francisco?
 Give me exact data, like temperature, condition, wind, etc.
 > <br><br>
-> The agent is calling the tool 'tavily_search_results_json' with the query 'current weather in San Francisco'.<br>
+> The agent is calling the tool 'tavily_search_results_json' with the query 'current weather in San Francisco'.
+Please wait for the agent's answer...
-> Wait for the answer.
 > <br><br>
 > Agent:<br>
 > The current weather in San Francisco is as follows:<br>